HariSekhon/Knowledge-Base/ci-cd.md

   - not as many features
   - not a great API
   - 50 free build minutes a month
-    - when they droped the free build minutes this rendered this useless for open source folks
+    - when they dropped the free build minutes this rendered this useless for open source folks
     - unless you like getting constant emails of build failures due to no build minutes
   - Legacy.
 Do not use.

 ## Hosted CI/CD - 3rd Party and legacy

-- [CircleCI](https://circleci.com/) - mature long standing frontrunner among hosted CI/CD systems
+- [CircleCI](https://circleci.com/) - mature long-standing frontrunner among hosted CI/CD systems
   - free tier with 6000 build minutes a month and 30 parallel builds
   - self-hosted [runners](https://github.com/HariSekhon/Kubernetes-configs/tree/master/circleci) can be run on Kubernetes
 - [Travis CI](https://www.travis-ci.com/) - one of the first best hosted CI/CD systems